Best-selling Israeli Writer

 “A brilliant writer…completely unlike any writer I know.
 The voice of the next generation.” —Salman Rushdie

 "A story should always be smarter than the person writing it." —Etgar Keret

 Etgar Keret is an internationally acclaimed Israeli writer and filmmaker.
-Known for his short stories, Etgar Keret is hailed as the voice of young Israel.
-Rarely extending beyond three or four pages, Keret's stories fuse the banal with the surreal, and offer a window on a surreal world that is both dark and comic.
+Known for his short stories, rarely extending beyond three or four pages, Keret fuses the bizarre with the banal, and offers a window on a surreal world that is both dark and comic.
 Keret's books have been published in over 45 languages and are bestsellers in Israel.
 His books include The Bus Driver Who Wanted to Be God, Missing Kissinger, The Nimrod flipout, The Girl on the Fridge, and Suddenly a Knock on the Door, and Fly Already., which won the prestigious Sapir Prize.
 Keret is also the author of a memoir, The Seven Good Years, in which he contemplates moments of his life against a backdrop of constant conflict, casting an absurd light on both the monumental and mundane.
-Keret's new book of stories Fly Already won the prestigious Sapir Prize.
+More than 60 short movies have been based on his stories.